YerazLab/Yeraz-Zabbix-Modules/README.md

 # Gauge

-A very simple gauge widget with a grafana look and feel and a lot of settings.
+A very simple gauge widget with a grafana look and feel, needle and a lot of cool settings.

 <img src="ressources/readme/gauges.png" width="250" style="margin-bottom:20px" />